 How Adjustable Beds Can Help Seniors

-Adjustable beds are very similar to the beds you see in clinical and hospital settings.
 Based on the model you choose, adjustable beds let you position certain areas like the feet, head, knees, or even the center of the mattress and the frame to raise and lower to allow the user to position themselves in the bed comfortably.

 They are therefore ideal for anyone who enjoys sitting up on the bed to watch TV, read, or eat; this is often true for bedridden seniors.
-At night, however, the beds can be adjusted to help you sleep better while reaping a whole lot of benefits, including:

-- Relieving body and back pains, such as those related to restless leg syndrome and fibromyalgia
+• Relieving body and back pains, such as those related to restless leg syndrome and fibromyalgia

-- Relieving asthma, snoring, and sleep apnea
+• Relieving asthma, snoring, and sleep apnea

-- Improving digestion and lowering the risk of heartburn and acid reflux
+• Improving digestion and lowering the risk of heartburn and acid reflux

-- Easing the transition process into and out of the bed for people with various kinds of mobility concerns
+• Easing the transition process into and out of the bed for people with various kinds of mobility concerns

-- Alleviating the symptoms of arthritis and many other degenerative conditions
+• Alleviating the symptoms of arthritis and many other degenerative conditions

-- Improving circulation and easing inflammation throughout the body
+• Improving circulation and easing inflammation throughout the body

 Potential Drawbacks of Adjustable Beds for Older Adults

-Incompatibility with existing mattresses
+Incompatibility with Existing Mattresses

 When you buy something like an electric adjustable bed, you will need to get a new mattress.
 This comes with the drawback of the fact that you will have to get rid of your existing mattress.
-Many companies usually remove your old mattress and bedding free of charge when you buy their adjustable beds, avoiding this potential annoyance.

 Owing to the wide range of benefits that electric beds provide its users, along with the fact that the technology used in adjustable beds is a lot more advanced compared to normal beds, the price for adjustable beds tends to be higher.
-Fortunately, there are a few tax reliefs available for certain buyers, especially those that need it the most.

-Quality variations
+Quality Variations

-Just as with any other technology, there are great variations in the quality of adjustable beds on the market, both in terms of the quality of the motor, and the quality of the mattress.
 This variation in quality should not detract you from buying one; it just makes the process of finding the right one much harder.
 Be sure to read reviews of adjustable beds from actual purchasers and users.

 What Is the Best Adjustable Bed Mattress for Seniors?

 Due to the level of comfort they provide, along with their ability to contour the body, latex foam, memory foam, and air mattresses are widely popular for traditional beds.
-And thanks to the level of flexibility the modern offerings provide, they are the most common types of mattresses used in adjustable frames today.

 Memory Foam

-Memory foam mattresses are usually constructed from viscoelastic polyurethane, which allows them to respond to body heat and pressure, ideally molding onto the user’s body shape when in use and returning to their normal shape when not in use.
-They are incredibly comfortable, though they tend to retail body heat, which can be uncomfortable for some people especially during warm weather.
+Memory foam mattresses are usually constructed from viscoelastic polyurethane, which allows them to respond to body heat and pressure, ideally molding onto the user’s body shape when in use and returning to its normal shape when not in use.

 Latex Foam

-These mattresses are made from a combination of latex and air.
-When choosing latex mattresses, it’s important to pay attention to the kind of latex used in case of potential reactions or sensitivities.
 Some latex options are blended while others are 100% natural or synthetic.
 For most seniors, however, latex is a reliable and durable choice for its firmness and contouring abilities, not to mention it featuring anti-microbial properties.

 Air Mattress

-These come with compartments that get filled up with air, as well as a form of foam topper – a special kind of memory foam typically used in higher end mattress options.
-Air mattresses essentially let you modify the firmness of the mattress with the touch of a button, with dual options on every side that can be adjusted individually.
+These come with compartments that get filled up with air, as well as a form of foam topper – a special kind of memory foam typically used in higher-end mattress options.

-I have a guide to the best mattresses for seniors and the elderly you should read if you want to learn more about mattresses specifically.
+I have a guide to the best mattresses for seniors and the elderly that you should read if you want to learn more about mattresses specifically.

 Advice for Couples Sharing an Adjustable Bed

-When you buy a split-design adjustable bed, you will be minimizing, if not eliminating the problem of having a toss-and-turner who sleeps on the same bed.
 However, these beds come with their own pros and cons, but what makes them attractive is that they can be repositioned and calibrated to suit the kind of comfort you’re looking for, separately.

 For instance, if you’re looking to sleep but your partner still wants to stay up reading, they can simply adjust their side of the bed to get the proper posture and be properly propped up.
-This shouldn’t affect you though, and you should be able to enjoy your own space while sharing the bed with you, such that it’s a win-win for both of you.

 Guide to Buying an Adjustable Bed Online